-The BPM practitioners who wrote the questions for the CBPMPSM examination according to the Coverage Map used a number of textbooks as information sources.
+The BPM practitioners who wrote the questions for the Certified Business Process Management Professional examination, as also indicated on the Coverage Map, used a number of textbooks and the items below as information sources.

 - Burlton, Roger; Business Process Management: Profiting From Process; SAMS, 2001.